AmeriCeltic promotes Celtic song, tunes, dance, plays, poetry, majic, and especially LIVE performance. |

 Remember, ‘Original Sound’ can’t be ‘enabled’ in the ‘Settings’ mode – you MUST do that while you are in a Zoom Meeting!

-While in a Zoom meeting on a computer, you must turn your Original Sound ‘on’ by clicking on the ‘Original Sound for Musicians is …’ button in the upper left corner of your Zoom Meeting screen.
-(On mobile devices, it is found under the ‘More’ menu.
+While in a Zoom meeting on a computer, you must turn your Original Sound ‘on’ by clicking on the ‘Original Sound for Musicians is …’ button in the upper right corner (formerly in the upper left) of your Zoom Meeting gallery view screen.
+(On mobile devices, this button is found under the ‘More’ menu.
 When you do, the title on the button (or menu item) will change to ‘On’.

 If you are on a mobile device, you will find this item under the ‘More …’ icon, usually located in the upper right hand corner.